mhm-ufz/mHM/INSTALL.md

-Note: for specific setups like on module systems or when the netcdf libraries are not located where the package manager would do so and they are not saved in environment variabels (i.e. classical MacOS setups in CHS) have a look to "Specific setups", above
+Note: for specific setups like on module systems or when the netcdf libraries are not located where the package manager would do so and they are not saved in environment variables (i.e. classical MacOS setups in CHS) have a look to "Specific setups", above

 `cmake ..`